UniversityOfHelsinkiCS/grappa/doc/deployment.md

   ProxyPassReverse http://backalias:3100/
 </Location>
 ```
 Replace path with path to back end.
 Depending on your other configuration, this might be root (/) or some other path.
-Replace also backalias with alias you have defined for your docker container.
+Replace also backalias with alias you have defined for your back end docker container.

 ### ssl.conf